When to Start Baby-Led Weaning

 And just like that—your baby wants to take on a leadership position in your household before they can even walk.

-• Food pieces should be about the size and shape of your pinkie finger or smaller.
+Food pieces (or finger foods) should be about the size and shape of your pinkie finger or smaller.

 Some good foods to start with are:

-• 🥭Fruit slices.
-Mango, banana, and melon are good intro foods.
+• 🥭Fruit slices: Mango (if it is very ripe and soft), banana, and melon are good intro foods

-• 🥬Green veggies.
-Broccoli, leafy greens, Brussels sprouts, cabbage, and cauliflower all work well.
+• 🥬Green veggies: Broccoli, leafy greens, Brussels sprouts, cabbage, and cauliflower all work well steamed until soft.

-There doesn’t seem to be any evidence to suggest that baby-led weaning comes with more of a choking risk than the traditional spoon-feeding approach—but it’s always a good idea to watch your baby closely as they learn to do this eating thing.
+There doesn’t seem to be any evidence to suggest that baby-led weaning comes with more of a choking risk than the traditional spoon-feeding approach.

 And if you’re after some fresh, frozen healthy baby meals directly to your door, you can get 25% off your first 3 boxes of Mamamade purees with the code PEANUT25.
 Shop here.